VMC VIQ Scholarship Test

-Gandhiji was a great believer in ahimsa, or nonviolence, and pursued the path of Satya vachan, or truthfulness.
+Gandhiji was a great believer in ahimsa, or nonviolence, and pursued the path of Satya Vachan, or truthfulness.
 He was a humble person who taught the people of India to be simple and self-sufficient.
 People from all walks of life adored and admired him.
+Here are a few sample essays on Mahatma Gandhi ji highlighting his contributions to India as a freedom fighter and his principles of living life.

-Mahatma Gandhi is known as the Mahatma for his outstanding deeds and excellence throughout his life.
-He was a renowned freedom warrior and non-violent campaigner who lived his life following nonviolence while pushing India to independence from British control.
+Mahatma Gandhi is known as the Mahatma for his outstanding deeds throughout his life.
+This title of Mahatma was given to him by Rabindranath Tagore, the Bengali poet and philosopher.
+Mahatma Gandhi was a renowned freedom warrior and non-violent campaigner who lived his life following nonviolence while pushing India to independence from British control.

 He was only 18 years old while studying law in England.
 Later, he travelled to the British colony of South Africa to practise law, where he was distinguished from the light-skinned population due to his black skin.
 That is why he became a political activist to effect good change in such inequitable legislation.